FIRE live telephone assistance is now available.

 How to transmit through FIRE System

 To file electronically, you must have software or a service provider that will create the file in the proper format.
 A scanned or PDF copy will not be accepted.
-Additionally, a TCC is required to transmit information returns through the FIRE system.
+Additionally, a Transmitter Control Code (TCC) is required to transmit information returns through the FIRE System.

 Your FIRE TCC will be deleted if you don’t file any of the above information returns (except Form 1094/1095) for two consecutive tax years.
 Once deleted from our database, you will need to submit another Form 4419.